tdorssers/TeslaPy/README.md

 	print(vehicles[0].get_vehicle_data()['vehicle_state']['car_version'])
 ```

-The constructor requires a function that returns a passcode string as the third argument (otherwise you will get a ```ValueError: `passcode_getter` callback is not set```) in case your Tesla account has MFA enabled:
+The constructor takes a function that returns a passcode string as the third argument in case your Tesla account has MFA enabled and you don't want to use the default passcode getter method:

 ```python
 with teslapy.Tesla('elon@tesla.com', 'starship', lambda: '123456') as tesla:
 ```

 Tesla allows you to enable more then one MFA device.
-In this case the constructor requires a function that takes a list of dicts as an argument and returns the selected factor dict as the fourth argument.
+If you don't want to use the default factor selector method, you can pass a function that takes a list of dicts as an argument and returns the selected factor dict as the constructor's fourth argument.
 The function may return the selected factor name as well:

 ```python
 with teslapy.Tesla('elon@tesla.com', 'starship', lambda: '123456', lambda _: 'Device #1') as tesla:
 ```

-Take a look at [menu.py](https://github.com/tdorssers/TeslaPy/blob/master/menu.py) or [gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) for examples of passcode getter functions, factor selector functions and captcha solver functions.
+Take a look at [cli.py](https://github.com/tdorssers/TeslaPy/blob/master/cli.py), [menu.py](https://github.com/tdorssers/TeslaPy/blob/master/menu.py) or [gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) for examples of passcode getter, factor selector and captcha solver functions.

 These are the major commands: